walterpg/google-drive-sync/docs/install/config.md

 </div>

-However, if the database already contains entries with the ``acounts.google.com`` URL value, those entries are searched for plugin configuration information.
-If this is a new or unconfigured database, the information will not be found, and you will be prompted to configure the entry of your choice:
+However, if the database already contains entries with the ``accounts.google.com`` URL value, those entries are searched for plugin configuration information.
+If this is a new or non-configured database, the information will not be found, and you will be prompted to configure the entry of your choice: